Urbek City Builder Game Cover

 • “Urbek is a charming, funny, and simplified entry to the city building genre.”

-• “Says it runs great on Steam Deck, but it crashes on the initial load screen.”
+• “It crashes on the initial load screen.”

-• “The game offers some nice graphics and a nice aesthetic; however, there are some ugly glitches here and there.”
+• “There are some ugly glitches here and there.”

-The game's atmosphere is highly praised for its impressive day-night cycle and clean graphics, which contribute to a visually engaging and relaxing experience.
-Reviewers highlight the overall aesthetic appeal, making it particularly enjoyable for fans of city-building games.
+The game's atmosphere is enhanced by a captivating day-night cycle and impressive graphics, creating a visually appealing and immersive experience.
+Players appreciate the relaxing ambiance, making it a highly recommended choice for fans of city-building games.

 • “The day-night cycle was very atmospheric and nice.”